The Verge Goes Hands-On With the 'Wildly Ambitious' RED Hydrogen One Smartphone - Slashdot

 RED is planning on starting with a module that is essentially a huge camera sensor -- the company is not ready to give exact details, but the plan is definitely more towards DSLR size than smartphone size.
 Then, according to CEO Jim Jannard, the company wants any traditional big camera lens to be attached to it.
 Answering a fan question, he joked that support for lenses will be "pretty limited," working "just" with Fuji, Canon, Nikon, Leica, and more. [...]
 The processor inside will be a slightly-out-of-date Qualcomm Snapdragon 835, but it seemed fast enough in the few demos I was able to try.
 Honestly, though, if you're looking to get this thing just as a phone, you're probably making your decision based on the wrong metrics.
 It's probably going to be a perfectly capable phone, but at this price (starting at $1,195) what you're buying into is the module ecosystem.

-Hasn't been this much excitement about Hydrogen (Score:2)
+Hasn't been this much excitement about Hydrogen (Score:5, Funny)

 Re: (Score:2)

 They signed an NDA and are not allowed to show the screen.
 This has not stopped some people from showing it though [cdn.neow.in].
 The idea is that the screen itself is not impressive, "just" a 5.7" display in a huge body, at a time when expensive phones tend to go very thin-bezel, so photos of the front make this expensive device look like a "blast from the past".
-The basic gimmick, err, feature of the phone's screen, which is the pseudo-3D effect cannot show in images, so they believe they need to build a whole narrativ
+The basic gimmick, err, feature of the phone's screen, which is the pseudo-3D effect cannot show in images, so they believe they need to build a whole narrative before showing the screen to people, to a void "$1200 for this crap?".

+Because, indeed, you will not buy this phone for the display, or the cpu, or even the "holographic" effect gimmick, it isn't supposed to be worth its price as a just a phone, so only when we get a look at what this connectivity/modules/ecosystem comprises of exactly, will we know if it is an interesting device.
+Judging from how they are doing with their cameras, they might have a few tricks up their sleeve.

+That said, they still could put a bit larger display compared to the size of that phone, especially now when everyone and their mother has a bezel-less phone.

-This looks pretty cool (Score:2)
+This looks pretty cool (Score:3)

 This is honestly the first Android phone that has appealed to me much, because of the really impressive camera and the module system.
 Plus the RED guys really seem to do a great job with hardware design...
 I came super close to pre-ordering one hoping I could use it for a trip in January, though I'm kind of glad I did not since it's still not even shipping yet.